 The vaccines contain only parts of viruses, rather than whole ones.
 The vaccine will not give you influenza.
 The seasonal influenza vaccines included in the general vaccination programme contain no preservatives and no adjuvants to enhance the immune response.

-The trade name of the injectable influenza vaccine supplied by the National Institute for Health and Welfare (THL) for the season 2016–2017 for all beginning from 6 months of age is Influvac.
+The trade names of the injectable influenza vaccines supplied by the National Institute for Health and Welfare (THL) for the season 2017–2018 for all beginning from 6 months of age are Influvac and Agrippal.
 This recommendation has been issued by the national vaccine specialist group and THL.

 The virus strains used in the vaccines are annually determined by the World Health Organization (WHO) and approved by the European Medicines Agency (EMA).

-The virus strains used for season 2016-2017 injectable influenza vaccine Influvac are:
+The virus strains used for season 2017-2018 injectable influenza vaccine Influvac and Agrippal are: